stormpath/stormpath.github.io/source/python/product-guide/index.markdown

         'list_index': 0,
         'is_default_account_store': False,
         'is_default_group_store': True
     })

 **Warning**

-* If none of the application's AccountStoreMappings are designated as the default account store, the application _WILL NOT_ be able to create new accounts.
+* If none of the application's account stores are designated as the default account store, the application _WILL NOT_ be able to create new accounts.
-Also, if none of the application's AccountStoreMappings are designated as the default group store, the application _WILL NOT_ be able to create new group.
+Also, if none of the application's account stores are designated as the default group store, the application _WILL NOT_ be able to create new group.
 * Mirrored directories or groups within Mirrored directories are read-only; they cannot be set as an application's default account store.
-Attempting to set `isDefaultAccountStore` to `true` on an AccountStoreMapping that reflects a mirrored directory or group will result in an error response.
+Attempting to set `is_default_account_store` to `True` on an `AccountStoreMapping` that reflects a mirrored directory or group will result in an error response.

 <a name="change-default-account-store"></a>
 #### Change the default account store

-Applications cannot store Accounts directly - Accounts are always stored in a Directory or Group.
+Applications cannot store Accounts directly - `Accounts` are always stored in a `Directory` or `Group`.
 Therefore, if you would like an application to be able to create new accounts/groups, you must specify which of the application's associated account stores should store the application's newly created accounts.
 This designated account store is called the application's _default account store_ or _default group store_.

 On the Login Sources tab for applications, you can select the account store (directory or group) to use as the default locations when creating new accounts and groups.